 Climatic risks will very likely be at the forefront of issues related to hydropower in the region.
-A body of studies and international media reports suggest that water management and industrial activity from both China and regional countries are increasingly depleting water levels along the Mekong river.
+A body of studies and international media reports suggest that water management and industrial activity from both China and regional countries are increasingly depleting water levels along the Mekong River.
 If these trends continue apace in the coming years, this will probably make manufacturing in Laos, Cambodia, southern Vietnam and northern Thailand less viable.
-And it would also likely threaten the food security of roughly 200m people in the region who depend on farming and fishing along the Mekong river.
+And it would also likely threaten the food security of roughly 200m people in the region who depend on farming and fishing along the Mekong River.

 The periodic release of water from dams also poses flash floods and related risks for travel in parts of the region.
-This is particularly in northern Laos, where water released from Chinese dams upstream has reportedly caused destruction of property and loss of human life along the Mekong over the past few years.
-The local authorities would typically warn of such events, albeit only with less than 24 hours notice in some instances.
+This is particularly in northern Laos, where water released from Chinese dams upstream has reportedly caused the destruction of property and loss of human life along the Mekong over the past few years.
+The local authorities would typically warn of such events, albeit only with less than 24 hours’ notice in some instances.
 Another environmentalist source based in South Asia told us in April that this is also a growing issue with Indian dams releasing water into western parts of Bangladesh.